 Set the Rules from Day One

 Consistency is key in teaching your four-legged friend to stay off the furniture, or anything else for that matter.
 Once you decide on a particular pattern of acceptable behavior, you have to stick to it.
-If you don't, you end up with a confused dog who may not understand that the couch is for the humans in the house and not for him.
+If you don't, you end up with a confused dog who may not understand that the couch is for the humans in the house and not for the dog.

 Reduce Accessibility to Your Couch